w3c/event-timing/README.md

     readonly attribute DOMString entryType;
     // The event timestamp.
     readonly attribute DOMHighResTimeStamp startTime;
-    // The start time of the operation during which the event was dispatched. readonly attribute DOMHighResTimeStamp processingStart;
+    // The time the first event handler started to execute.
+    // startTime if no event handlers executed. readonly attribute DOMHighResTimeStamp processingStart;
-    // The duration between when the operation during which the event was
+    // The time the last event handler finished executing.
+    // startTime if no event handlers executed. readonly attribute DOMHighResTimeStamp processingEnd;
-    // dispatched finished executing and |startTime|.
+    // The duration |startTime| and TODO
     readonly attribute DOMHighResTimeStamp duration;
     // Whether or not the event was cancelable. readonly attribute boolean cancelable;